BobbyHoltzner/MACE/README.md

 ```
 $ cd docs/
-$ doxygen Doxyfile
+$ doxygen Doxyfile_default
 ```

+There are also Bootstrap and Material design templates for styling the pages (`Doxyfile_bootstrap` and `Doxygile_material`, respectively).
+However, they are not as full-featured as the default documentation setup.
 If Doxygen is not installed, you can install on Ubuntu using

 `sudo apt-get install doxygen`